Poikilos/pypicolcd/README.md

 # pypicolcd
-Draw to picoLCD 256x64 and 20x4 using only pyusb (no driver!)
+Draw to picoLCD 256x64 and 20x4 using only pyusb (no driver!) by importing the PicoLcd class.
-This is primarily for picoLCD 256x64 (graphics only) but may work with picoLCD 20x4 (text only)

 ## Main Features
 * Draw without driver
 * Draw without dependencies other than pyusb (`sudo python3 -m pip install pyusb`)
+* This is primarily for picoLCD 256x64 (graphics only) but may work with picoLCD 20x4 (text only)

 ## Planned Features
 * Text